mlpack/mlpack.org/community.md

  * If you find a bug or have a problem,
    [open an issue](https://github.com/mlpack/mlpack) for it---issue templates
    are provided to make reporting easier.

+## real-time chat

+The mlpack community stays in touch in real-time via several chat services that are all linked together thanks to the [Matrix project](http://www.matrix.org/).
+You can choose any of the services below and will be able to communicate with anyone who is using any of the other services (assuming that the inter-service bridges are correctly operating).

+IRC via freenode: [#mlpack](http://webchat.freenode.net/?channels=mlpack); you can use webchat (the link), or set up an account on freenode and use a client of your choice.

+Gitter: [mlpack/mlpack](https://gitter.im/mlpack/mlpack); you will need a Github account

+Matrix: [#mlpack:matrix.org](https://matrix.org/); you will need to set up a matrix.org account and use a client such as [Riot](https://riot.im/) or others.

+Slack: [mlpack.slack.org](https://mlpack.slack.org/); in order to create an account, you’ll need to use the auto-inviter to send yourself an invite: [slack-inviter.mlpack.org](http://slack-inviter.mlpack.org:3000/).

+Discussions in the chat channel are [logged](https://www.mlpack.org/irc/).

 ## developers